wunderwuzzi23/blog/content/posts/2020/cookies-on-firefox.md

 124:{"type":"getStoreObjects","host":"https://www.google.com","names":null,"options":{},"to":"server1.conn21.child21/cookies20"}
 ```

 The identifiers for connections and actors  (such as conn21 or child 21) change everytime, so this needs a little scripting to automate - which I have not worked on.

 I will be waiting for the handy `getAllCookies` API.

+## **UPDATE:** I just checked the Bugzilla bug again, and the **getAllCookies()** API exists now!
+## This will make my job of getting cookies a lot easier now.

 ## Cleaning up and reverting changes